Senate of Liberia

 The Senate is the upper house of the bicameral legislative branch of Liberia, and together with the House of Representatives comprises the Legislature of Liberia.
-Each of the fifteen counties are equally represented by two senators, elected to serve staggered nine-year terms.
+Each of the fifteen counties is represented by two senators elected to serve staggered nine-year terms.
 The Senate meets at the Capitol Building in Monrovia.

-The Senate is largely modeled on the United States Senate.
-The Constitution vests the legislative power of Liberia in both the Senate and the House, which must both concur on a bill prior to it being sent to the president.
-In addition, the Senate possesses several exclusive powers under the Constitution, including the power to advise and consent to the president's appointments to both the executive and judicial branches and the duty to try all public officials impeached by the House of Representatives.
+The Senate is modeled in part on the United States Senate and shares legislative authority with the House of Representatives.
+Both chambers must pass legislation before it is sent to the president for approval.
+The Senate also exercises exclusive powers, including confirming presidential appointments and trying impeachments.